ranjithkumarravikumar52/Java-sandbox/README.md

 * What is interleaving?
 What is thread-interference?
 What is a share-condition?
 * What is synchronization?
     * Process of controlling a shared resource by the threads
-    * Can we provide synchrozination to constructors?
+    * Can we provide synchronisation to constructors?
         * No, only to statements and methods
-    * Primitive types dont have an intrinsic locks
+    * Primitive types don't have an intrinsic locks
     * We can also synchronize static statements
 ***
 * What is re-entrant?